 Martin Runningdeer stood with his head bent over his work bench, carefully eying the distance between the holes on the white pine flute he was making for his daughter’s oldest grandson.
 The width of a finger should be perfect — at ten, the boy’s hands hadn’t yet grown to their full size, but he was showing signs of maturity.
 The time was right for the gift of a flute.

-Standing in the dim light humming a little song whose words escaped him, Martin felt a message coming in.
+Standing in the dim light humming a little song whose words escaped him, Martin felt a swelling of light in his chest.
+Message coming in.
 Without hesitation he marked the spot for the next hole.
 Another day.
 Tomorrow perhaps.

-He began putting his tools away.
+He stowed his file in its slot in his leather tool wrap, rolled it closed and tucked in both ends.
 His attention was inside now, feeling, listening, attentive to the inner communication.
 He switched off the lamp and hurried toward the house.

 Ten minutes later, Catherine emerged carrying the bags they kept packed for unexpected outings.
 Good thing he’d gassed up the pickup.
 The moon was high in the night sky when they drove off down the mountain highway toward Tierra Grande, some three hours south.

-Chuckling to himself at his mix of Ojibway and white-man habits, he checked his watch: four-fifteen.
+Chuckling to himself at his mix of Ojibway and white-man habits, Martin checked his watch: four fifteen.